(This post may contain affiliate links. Please read our disclosure policy for more information.)

 7. Protect and Warm Paws with Booties

-Booties made just for your dog will help to protect their paws against the cold, icy ground and make them more comfortable in the cold.
+Booties made just for your dog will help protect their paws against the cold, icy ground and make them more comfortable in the cold.

 Your dog is more likely to love wearing booties if the fit is right.
 Brands like Ruffwear make booties in many sizes, so you can find a nearly custom fit.
 This more affordable option found on Amazon still has 7 sizes available, so you’re bound to find a good fit for your dog.